Skip to main content

 03

-Your first day of trekking begins with a gradual ascent through pine and fir forests, crossing several suspension bridges over the roaring Marsyangdi River.
+Our Annapurna Circuit trek begins today.
+Your first day is a gradual ascent through pine and fir forests, crossing several suspension bridges over the roaring Marsyangdi River.
 The trail passes through Bagarchhap, a charming village with Tibetan-style houses, before reaching Timang, where you get the first glimpses of Manaslu (8,163 m).
 The route continues along rocky trails and forested landscapes until you arrive at Chame, the district headquarters of Manang.
 Here, you can enjoy natural hot springs to relax your muscles.
-Overnight at a guesthouse in Chame.
+Overnight at a Tea House in Chame.

-Your first day of trekking begins with a gradual ascent through pine and fir forests, crossing several suspension bridges over the roaring Marsyangdi River.
+Our Annapurna Circuit trek begins today.
+Your first day is a gradual ascent through pine and fir forests, crossing several suspension bridges over the roaring Marsyangdi River.
 The trail passes through Bagarchhap, a charming village with Tibetan-style houses, before reaching Timang, where you get the first glimpses of Manaslu (8,163 m).
 The route continues along rocky trails and forested landscapes until you arrive at Chame, the district headquarters of Manang.
 Here, you can enjoy natural hot springs to relax your muscles.
-Overnight at a guesthouse in Chame.
+Overnight at a Tea House in Chame.

 Accommodation